a

 - contractors or agents who provide services to us, for example, off-site storage facilities for our files and banks who transmit payments on our behalf.

-People are not charged for lodging a request to access personal information.
-However, we may charge individuals a fee to cover the reasonable administrative costs involved in providing access to their personal information.
-The fee is determined on a case-by-case basis and the individual is informed beforehand of the likely cost.
+You will not be charged for lodging a request to access personal information.
+However, we may charge a fee to cover the reasonable administrative costs involved in providing access to your personal information.
+The fee is determined on a case-by-case basis and you will be informed beforehand of the likely cost.
+AGS will respond to a request for access within a reasonable period after the request is made, generally no longer than 30 days.

 The option of requesting access under the Freedom of Information Act 1982 (FOI Act) to personal information held by AGS is not available to individuals as documents relating to the activities of AGS are exempt from the FOI Act.